 Living in Limbo:

 Living in Limbo: Lesbian Families in the Deep South, photographs by Carolyn Sherer, is a ground breaking photography exhibition comprised of 40 photographs of lesbian families in Alabama.
 The exhibition, hosted by the Birmingham Civil Rights Institute (BCRI) in Birmingham, Alabama, attracted nearly 17,000 visitors from across the country during its ten-week exhibit in the spring of 2012.
-The exhibition is now being traveled by the BCRI across the nation, and was so moving to some that it became the inspiration for a documentary.
+The exhibition is now hanging permenantly in the Magic City Wellness Center.

 LGBTQ Youth Perspectives